blacksenator/fbcallrouter/README.md

 #### FRITZ!Box user

 The programm accessed the Fritz!Box via TR-064.
 Make sure that the user you choose in configuration (see [next topic](#configuration)) is granted for this interface.
-The proposed user `dslf_config` is the default user when logging in with a password and without user selection and has the required rights!
+The user needs authorization for "voice messages, fax messages, FRITZ!App Fon and the call list"!

 ### Configuration